-“Lewistown Hospital has not contracted with anyone for the compounding of sterile methylprednisolone acetate preservative free injection.
-This is the implicated agent responsible for the outbreak,” said Kay Hamilton, President and CEO of Lewistown Hospital.
+“Geisinger-Lewistown Hospital has not contracted with anyone for the compounding of sterile methylprednisolone acetate preservative free injection.
+This is the implicated agent responsible for the outbreak,” said Kay Hamilton, President and CEO of Geisinger-Lewistown Hospital.
 “We take our commitment to patient safety very seriously and have procedures in place to assure the highest quality of care possible.”

-Lewistown Hospital goes through an extensive review of any prospective pharmaceutical product supplier.
-All current contracted suppliers for Lewistown Hospital are registered with the FDA, meet or exceed USP Chapter 797 standards, and meet cGMP requirements.
+Geisinger-Lewistown Hospital goes through an extensive review of any prospective pharmaceutical product supplier.
+All current contracted suppliers for Geisinger-Lewistown Hospital are registered with the FDA, meet or exceed USP Chapter 797 standards, and meet cGMP requirements.

 In addition, any product selected for use in a patient is thoroughly examined for any potential problems and defects prior to administration.
 “We take every measure to assure that patients are receiving a safe drug,” noted Richard Stomackin, Director of Pharmacy Services at the hospital.